nimmis/docker-java/README.md

 ### Examples

-This immages are build on nimmis/ubuntu which are a modified version of ubuntu with a working init process, cron and syslog.
-Services are started with supervisor daemon, for more information about that se (nimmis/ubuntu)[https://registry.hub.docker.com/u/nimmis/ubuntu/]
+This images are build on nimmis/ubuntu which are a modified version of ubuntu with a working init process, fixes for some docker bugs and a working cron and syslog.
+Services are started with supervisor daemon, for more information about that see [nimmis/ubuntu](https://registry.hub.docker.com/u/nimmis/ubuntu/)

 #### starting the container with a normal shell